mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Considerations for mapping QUIC feedback into *Receiver Reports* (`PT=201`, `Name=RR`, {{!RFC3550}}) are:

-* *Fraction lost*: When RTP packets are carried in DATAGRAMs, the fraction of lost packets can be directly inferred from QUIC's acknowledgments.
+* *Fraction lost*: When RTP packets are carried in DATAGRAMs, the fraction of lost RTCP packets can be directly inferred from QUIC's acknowledgments.
-The calculation includes all packets up to the acknowledged RTP packet with the highest RTP sequence number.
+The calculation includes all RTP packets up to the acknowledged RTP packet with the highest RTP sequence number.
-* *Cumulative lost*: Similar to the fraction of lost packets, the cumulative loss can be inferred from QUIC's acknowledgments, including all packets up to the latest acknowledged packet.
+* *Cumulative lost*: Similar to the fraction of lost RTP packets, the cumulative loss can be inferred from QUIC's acknowledgments, including all packets up to the latest acknowledged packet.
 * *Highest Sequence Number received*: In RTCP, this field is a 32-bit field